dotnet/android/build-tools/xaprepare/README.md

 The files mentioned above are found in the [ConfigAndData](xaprepare/ConfigAndData) directory and are briefly described below.

  - [AbiNames.cs](xaprepare/ConfigAndData/AbiNames.cs)
-   Rarely modified, contains all the target ABI names as used throughout the `Xamarin.Android` source as well as a number of helper methods used throughout the preparation utility code. **Be very careful** when modifying the names there as it may break the build!
+   Rarely modified, contains all the target ABI names as used throughout the .NET for Android source as well as a number of helper methods used throughout the preparation utility code. **Be very careful** when modifying the names there as it may break the build!
  - [BuildAndroidPlatforms.cs](xaprepare/ConfigAndData/BuildAndroidPlatforms.cs)
-   Modified whenever a new Android platform is added, this file names all of the Android API levels along with platform/API identifiers and `Xamarin.Android` framework names corresponding to specific API levels.
+   Modified whenever a new Android platform is added, this file names all of the Android API levels along with platform/API identifiers and .NET for Android framework names corresponding to specific API levels.
 The file also contains specification of minimum NDK API levels used for all the Android device targets.
  - [CommonLicenses.cs](xaprepare/ConfigAndData/CommonLicenses.cs)
-   A file with constants containing paths to licenses commonly used by software `Xamarin.Android` uses.
+   A file with constants containing paths to licenses commonly used by software .NET for Android uses.
 The licenses are used when generating Third Party Notices.
  - [Configurables](xaprepare/ConfigAndData/Configurables.cs)
    The file (and its OS-specific companions) contain all of the tunable bits and pieces of configuration that affect various